Rome, Italy travel guide

 Is Rome safe for a solo female traveler?

-Can I really eat alone comfortably in Rome?
+Can I easily find places to eat alone in Rome?

-What's the best time of year to visit Rome as a solo traveler?
+When is the best time to visit Rome as a solo traveler?

 Ready to Make This Trip Happen?